oslabs-beta/Deno-Redlock/README.md

 # Deno-Redlock

 ## Description
-This is an implementation of the Redlock algorithm using Redis for distributed lock management.
+This is an implementation of the Redlock algorithm that uses Redis for distributed lock management.
 It is a secure, lightweight solution to control the access priority of multiple nodes in distributed system architecture.

 > Distributed locks are a very useful primitive in many environments where different processes require to operate  with shared resources in a mutually exclusive way.
 >